jp12AI/OP360/README.md

 Each of these models have been trained on 1,200 image individually and have an accuracy rate of over 90%.

-The models are labeled 1, 2, and 3.
+The models are labeled Left, Right, and Intersection.

+# Model Outputs
+Left and Right model outputs: Safe or Unsafe Intersection model outputs: Stop, Slow, Go, and Not applicable (for when there is no light or predictions needed)

 # The goal can be broken up into 4 stages:
 Stage 1: Train and release models (opensource)